ACRS Capacity Building Program

 Become a Product Tester

-As we develop each phase of the capacity building program, there will be opportunities to review every element we design, and we need your help to test the functional and non-functional aspects of the program, including:
+As we develop each phase of the capacity building program, there will be opportunities to review every element we design, and we need your help to test the functional and non-functional aspects of the program, including design, usability and accessibility.

 FAQs